 - glue stick or spray adhesive

-.
+Download our printable PDF of Victorian imagery.
 Layer lace and colorful paper or fabric on a flat piece of cardstock.
 Top it off with a carefully cut out vintage image, and write a cute couplet to finish the card.

 From the March 2009 Family Tree Magazine